Opinion fluctuations and disagreement in social networks: Belief evolution model

-We conclude this section by discussing in some detail two special cases whose simple structure sheds light on the main features of the general model.
+Observe that connectedness of $\mc G$ implies that Assumption \ref{assumptionconnected} holds.
+Finally, notice that nothing prevents the multigraph $\mc G$ from having (possibly parallel) links between two nodes both in $\mc S$.
+However, such links do not have any correspondence in the directed graph $\ora {\mc G}$, and in fact they are irrelevant for the belief dynamics, since stubborn agents do not update their beliefs. \end{example} We conclude this section by discussing in some detail two special cases whose simple structure sheds light on the main features of the general model.
 In particular, we consider a social network with a single regular agent and a social network where the trust parameter satisfies $\theta_{av}=1$ for all $a\in {\cal A}$ and $v\in {\cal V}$.
-We show that in both of these cases agent beliefs almost surely fail to converge.
+We show that in both of these cases agent beliefs fail to converge almost surely.